decorrespondent/trackedtogether/README.md

 ## About the data

 The data was manualy collected from public sources between May 1st 2020 en May 1st 2021 by several journalists (Lais Martens, Morgan Meaker and Dimitri Tokmetzis).
+Databasemanagement was done by Heleen Emanuel.
 All data have been verified.
 In the end, we collected information on approximately 650 surveillance measures worldwide.
 Here you can [find a list](https://github.com/decorrespondent/trackedtogether/blob/master/mongodb/dumps/_public_fields.txt) of collected fields.

 The data are available in several formats:
 1. [CSV dumps](https://github.com/decorrespondent/trackedtogether/tree/master/mongodb/dumps/public)